 2. Therapies you receive.

 The length of the program have a great impact on the final price.
 The less time you spent in inpatient program, the lower the cost.
 30-day programs are cheaper than 3-6 months stay.
+However, 90 day residential treatment may be what you need.
+Consult during initial assessment to determine the amount of time that’s best for you in treatment.

 Local-based, and standard programs are cheaper that rehabs located on islands, resorts, or far-away places.